UPPMAX/R-python-julia-matlab-HPC/docs/python/interactivePython.rst

 .. admonition:: **About Jupyter**

     For HPC2N, using
-    `Jupyter on HPC2N <https://www.hpc2n.umu.se/resources/software/jupyter>`_ is possible,
+    `Jupyter on HPC2N <https://docs.hpc2n.umu.se/tutorials/jupyter/>`_ is possible,
-    yet harder to get to work correctly
-    If you need it anyway, please contact ``support@hpc2n.umu.se``.
+    through a batch job.
+This will be show in the Kebnekaise part of the simultaneous session.

     For UPPMAX, using Jupyter is easier
     and this will be shown in this course, in `the UPPMAX-only session on Jupyter <https://uppmax.github.io/HPC-python/jupyter.html>`_.

+    For LUNARC, using Jupyter https://lunarc-documentation.readthedocs.io/en/latest/guides/applications/Python/#jupyter-lab() is done through Anaconda and works best using the LUNARC HPC Desktop: https://lunarc-documentation.readthedocs.io/using_hpc_desktop

 An interactive session is a session with direct access to a compute node.
 Or alternatively: an interactive session is a session, in which there is no queue before a command is run on a compute node.

 In this session, we show how to:
-- the different way HPC2N and UPPMAX provide for an interactive session
+- the different ways HPC2N, UPPMAX, and LUNARC provide for an interactive session
 - start an interactive session
 - check to be in an interactive session
 - check to have booked the expected amount of cores
 - end the interactive session

-The different way HPC2N and UPPMAX provide for an interactive session
+The different way HPC2N, UPPMAX, and LUNARC provide for an interactive session
 ---------------------------------------------------------------------

 .. mermaid:: interactive_node_transitions.mmd